svecol/vlc_external_audio_adder/README.md

  The same result can be achieved in vlc gui by going to file->open multiple files, checking "show more options" and "play another media synchronously" checkboxes and then chosing audio files, but this can be rather time-consuming.

  ## How to use
+  1. Download zip archieve from [here](https://github.com/wc011/vlc_external_audio_adder/releases/download/v0.1.0/vlc_external_audio_adder.zip) or from the "release" section above, and unpack the archive.
-  1. Place the executive file and .ini somewhere in same directory.
+  1. Place the executive file vlc_external_audio_adder.exe and vlc_external_audio_adder.ini somewhere in same directory.
   1. In .ini file write path of your vlc.exe program (e.g."C:/Program Files/VideoLAN/VLC/vlc.exe").
 It has to have slashes (/) and not backslashes (\).
   1. Select video file you want to play.
 External audio tracks have to be in the same folder or its subfolders and have similar names (e.g. smth_s01e02.mkv and smth_s01e02.mka).
   1. Right-click the video file, choose "Open with" in context menu and select "vlc_external_audio_adder.exe".